Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Generalized 6G Real-time Communication

 Formulating a communication problem of effectiveness/pragmatics (Level C) and favorably affecting an agent's conduct requires a quantifiable way to measure the effect of its actions.
 A general way to model series of actions and their outcomes is a \gls{MDP}, where an agent acts in a stochastic environment and aims to accumulate as much reward as possible.
 Specifically, the current state of the environment and the action of the agent affect the probability of the consequent state and the reward.

-The effectiveness problem is formulated in \cite{Tung;JSAC:21} as an extension of the \gls{MDP} framework to a \gls{MA-POMDP}, in which two agents communicate to maximize their common reward.
+The effectiveness/pragmatic communication problem is formulated in \cite{Tung;JSAC:21} as an extension of the \gls{MDP} framework to a \gls{MA-POMDP}, in which two agents communicate to maximize their common reward.
 The agents represent different parties, such as transmitters, receivers, controllers, and robots, and partial observability means that some information is not known to all the parties in the system.
-The joint actions of all the agents influence the evolution of the environment.
+The joint actions of the agents influence the evolution of the environment.
 A simple setup that captures the fundamental aspects is a \emph{remote \gls{MDP}}, as formulated in \cite{Tung;JSAC:21} and shown in Fig.~\ref{f:remoteMDP}.
-Here a controller, say a guide, observes the environment and transmits messages through a noisy channel to instruct and navigate agent towards a target location.
+Here a controller, say a guide, observes the environment and transmits messages through a noisy channel to instruct and navigate the agent towards a target location.
 The actions of the agent can be possible movements in the environment, while the actions of the guide are the messages it transmits.
 A large positive reward is received when the agent reaches the target, while a unit of negative reward is accrued at each time.
 This incentivizes to reach the target as soon as possible, as the goal is to maximize the total cumulative reward.
 Note that the timing here is in reference to the interactions with the environment, while the channel can still be used multiple times for the transmission of each message.
 Differently from Level A or B problems, here the communication performance cannot be measured by the reliability of bits transmitted at each round, or the reconstruction quality of the receiver.
-What matters is the set of actions taken over the horizon until the target is reached, while maximizing the cumulative reward.
+What matters is the set of actions taken over the horizon until the target is reached, while maximizing the cumulative reward, and the context/state of the receiver is critical to determine the success/quality of each transmission, as in the definition of pragmatic communication in linguistics.